semanticClimate/p/posts/oa_week_2022.md

 ## OA Week hackathon 2022

-Axel Duerkop suggested that the `semanticClimate` community creates an activity for OpenAccess week, a global collection of activities related to OpenAccess (link to SPARC page).
+Axel Durkop suggested that the `semanticClimate` community creates an activity for OpenAccess week, a global collection of activities related to OpenAccess (link to SPARC page).
 We propose a distributed, asynchronous hack-project, based on the IPCC AR6 ClimateChange reports, with a tested modular structure that is easy to take part in, contributes to global knowledge on climate and is inclusive.